MoeySeanJean/techjam2026/docs/USE_CASE.md

 **2.47x** on the same machine, same workload, same command shape.

-`--cold` exists so that gap stays reproducible.
-Once you tune, the entries are frozen into the table and a plain run shows the tuned number — the "before" is gone, and you would be asking a reader to trust a figure they can no longer produce. `--cold` removes exactly those four entries and re-runs the same lookup, so the fallback path being measured is the real one, not a simulation of it.
+`--cold` exists so that gap stays reproducible: once you tune, the entries are frozen and a plain run shows only the tuned number.
+It removes exactly those four entries and re-runs the same lookup, so the fallback being measured is the real one, not a simulation.

 That gap *is* the product.
-The system does not claim to be fast on shapes it has not measured; it claims to be **correct everywhere and fast where it has been pointed**.
-Pointing it at a new workload is one command and no code change — which is exactly the situation a serving team is in when a model or a traffic pattern changes.
+The system claims to be **correct everywhere and fast where it has been pointed**, and pointing it at a new workload is one command and no code change — which is the situation a serving team is in whenever a model or a traffic pattern changes.

 ## What it means for a service